RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 # Catalog your AWS accounts

 In this tutorial we are going to show you how to ingest your organization's AWS accounts into your Roadie catalog as Resource entities.
-For this we will use Roadie's Entity Push API you can check out the api docs [here](https://roadie.io/docs/api/catalog/) in the Roadie Provider section
+For this we will use Roadie's Entity Push API.
+You can check out the API docs [here](/docs/api/catalog/) in the Roadie Provider section.

 ## Authentication